 Graduates enter the workforce or advanced education with a competitive advantage thanks to top-quality academic preparation and experience in their fields.
 As early as their first year on campus, students put classroom learning to practice through field work and service learning.
 This experience helps catapult graduates on to great things, with 96% of recent Springfield College graduates finding employment or enrolling in graduate school.

 The world is your campus at Springfield College.
-Though located in Springfield, Massachusetts, the College has a rich history of its students participating in student teaching, learning experiences, and study abroad opportunities across the globe.
+Though located in Springfield, Massachusetts, the College has a rich history of its students participating in internships, learning experiences, and study abroad opportunities across the globe.

 In addition to its stellar academic reputation, Springfield College offers a vibrant campus life, including a rich array of cocurricular activities, health and wellness programs, arts and cultural events, and one of the largest athletics programs in the nation for a mid-sized college.

 There are several dining and snack services, and the main dining facility offers an excellent variety of creative, fresh food stations to accommodate individual dietary preferences.
-In addition, the Flynn Campus Union, opened in January 2010, includes an extensive food court with a two-story atrium, bookstore, spiritual life center with a meditation room, convenience store, post office, conference rooms and lounges, and activity space.
-In addition, 10 residence halls offer coeducational living options, as well as relatively independent living for upperclass students.
+In addition, the Flynn Campus Union includes an extensive food court with a two-story atrium, bookstore, spiritual life center with a meditation room, convenience store, post office, conference rooms and lounges, and activity space.
+In addition, 10 residence halls offer coeducational living options as well as relatively independent living for upperclass students.